valjoshua/a-sample-working-website/README.md

 Databases: You cannot host a MySQL, PostgreSQL, or MongoDB database directly on GitHub Pages.

-Hidden Credentials: You cannot securely use API keys or "secrets" in your code, because all code sent to GitHub Pages is visible to the public via the browser's "View Source" tool.
+Hidden Credentials: You cannot securely use API keys or "secrets" in your code, because all code sent to GitHub Pages is visible to the public via the browser's "View Source" tool..